-- You live in our geographic service area (section 2.3 below describes our service area) - -- and -- you have both Medicare Part A and Medicare Part B - -- and -- you do not have End-Stage Renal Disease (ESRD), with limited exceptions, such as if you develop ESRD when you are already a member of a plan that we offer, or you were a member of a different plan that was terminated. - and -- you meet the special eligibility requirements described below.
+- You have both Medicare Part A and Medicare Part B (section 2.2 tells you about Medicare Part A and Medicare Part B) - You live in our geographic service area (section 2.3 below describes our service area)

+- -- and -- You do not have end-stage renal disease (ESRD), with limited exceptions, such as if you develop ESRD when you are already a member of a plan that we offer, or you were a member of a different plan that was terminated. - and -- You meet the special eligibility requirements described below.